 FocusOn: Food will leverage Library resources to engage patrons in exploring our relationship with and the future of food – from a historical, environmental, technological and very personal perspective.
 Food unites us all, both globally and within our own Greenwich community.
 And it brings people together, whether it’s concern for the source and sustainability of our supplies to the simple pleasure of meal preparation and sitting down to a family dinner.
 Food offers endless opportunity to be creative, innovative and responsible.

-History of Connecticut Food
+A History of Connecticut Food

 On Thursday, July 12 at 7:00 pm, get acquainted with the long and storied relationship between CT residents and their provisions.
 Author Eric Lehman will tell several brief histories of the crops, livestock, game, and prepared dishes that Connecticut has either pioneered or made its own.
 He’ll feature some traditional and modernized recipes that can be replicated at home.
+A History of Connecticut Food will both inform the people of Connecticut about their culinary past and inspire them to explore it.

 Lecture & Film: Future of Food